mmmarinho/ROS2_Tutorial/docs/source/preamble/ubuntu.rst

    cd ~
    rm -r a_folder

+.. _Bash redirections:

 :program:`bash` redirections
 ----------------------------

 .. info::

-   More info available at the `Bash Reference Manual <https://www.gnu.org/software/bash/manual/html_node/Redirections.html>`_.
+   More info is available at the `Bash Reference Manual <https://www.gnu.org/software/bash/manual/html_node/Redirections.html>`_.

 .. hint::

-   Before defaulting into writing a 300-lines-long Python script for the simplest and most common of tasks, it is always good to check if there is something already available in :program:`bash` that can do the same thing in a easier and more stable way.
+   Before defaulting to writing a 300-lines-long Python script for the simplest and most common of tasks, it is always good to check if there is something already available in :program:`bash` that can do the same thing in an easier and more stable way.

 In a time long long ago, before ChatGPT became the new `Deep Magic <https://www.youtube.com/watch?v=Vd6hVYkkq88>`_, :program:`bash` was already tilting heads and leaving Ubuntu users in awe.